-After an official transcript has been received and evaluated by UMW, a student will be notified of the transfer credit that can be counted toward a University of Mary Washington Bachelor of Arts or Bachelor of Science degree or a Bachelor of Liberal Studies degree.
-B.A./B.S. students who wish to have their transfer credit award re-evaluated should contact the Office of the Registrar to make a specific re-evaluation request.
+After an official transcript has been received and evaluated by UMW, a student will be notified of the transfer credit that can be counted toward a University of Mary Washington Bachelor of Arts, Bachelor of Science degree, Bachelor of Nursing degree, or a Bachelor of Liberal Studies degree.
+B.A./B.S./BSN students who wish to have their transfer credit award re-evaluated should contact the Office of the Registrar to make a specific re-evaluation request.
 BLS students should contact the BLS Office.

 The student seeking transfer credit is responsible for seeing that an official transcript, complete with the final grades for requested course work, is received by UMW.

 Transfer Credit Deadlines.
 No UMW credit will be awarded for any transfer work (including all pre-approved transfer work) for which UMW has not received official transcripts by the following deadlines:

 - For continuing B.A., B.S., BLS, and BSN students, official transcripts for pre- approved transfer credit MUST be received by UMW by November 15 for spring and summer courses taken in the same calendar year.